blaine-geiger/Lab-Phase-4/README.md

 Moving on, we are using an AMD processor, and I want to use the virtualization features of the AMD chip (called **AMD-V**).
 This will provide hardware-level support for our VMs, making them faster and more efficient than using the Windows software-based virtualization.
 So, we are going to make sure that AMD-V is enabled and that Windows Hyper-V is disabled.

 We are going to need to enter our BIOS.
 If you have never done this, it may seem intimidating.
 Do not worry, you can change all kinds of settings, and it won’t matter as long as you don’t choose **Save & Exit**.
-If you get scared, you can always just choose **Exit without Saving** and none of the changes will take place.
+If you are concerned, you can always just choose **Exit without Saving** and none of the changes will take place.

 ### Access BIOS/UEFI via Windows Settings
 1. Click on the Start Menu and select **Settings** (gear icon).